opentok/opentok-react-native/README.md

 1. In your terminal, change into your project directory.

-2. If you have already run `react-native link opentok-react-native` for the iOS installation, please skip this step.
+2. If you have already run `react-native link @vonage/client-sdk-video-react-native` for the iOS installation, please skip this step.

-   - Run `react-native link opentok-react-native`
+   - Run `react-native link @vonage/client-sdk-video-react-native`

 3. Open your Android project in Android Studio.

 4. Sync Gradle

-5. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the OpenTok React Native library.
+5. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the Vonage Video React Native library.

 6. As for the older Android devices, ensure you add camera and audio permissions to your `AndroidManifest.xml` file: